Andrew Cardozo

-Andrew Cardozo is a Canadian senator for Ontario.
+Andrew Cardozo is a Canadian politician.
 He was appointed to the Senate of Canada by Governor General Mary Simon on November 21, 2022, on the advice of Prime Minister Justin Trudeau.
 Cardozo is a member of the Progressive Senate Group.

 Prior to his appointment to the Senate, Cardozo was the president of the Pearson Centre for Progressive Policy for nearly ten years.
 He is a former commissioner of the Canadian Radio-television and Telecommunications Commission.
 Cardozo currently sits on the Standing Senate Committees on National Finance and on National Security, Defence and Veterans Affairs.

+Honours

-Senator Cardozo has been the recipient of numerous awards such as the 2023 DreamKeepers Citation for Outstanding Leadership award commemorating the historic role of Dr. Martin Luther King Jr, the 125th Anniversary of the Confederation of Canada Medal, the Reelworld Film Festival Guardian Angel Award (Toronto), Big Brother of the Year (Ottawa), and the King Charles III Coronation Medal.
+Cardozo has been the recipient of numerous awards such as the 2023 DreamKeepers Citation for Outstanding Leadership award commemorating the historic role of Dr. Martin Luther King Jr, the 125th Anniversary of the Confederation of Canada Medal, the Reelworld Film Festival Guardian Angel Award (Toronto), Big Brother of the Year (Ottawa), and the King Charles III Coronation Medal.